JeffLiusGitHub/chatting-app/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
 ## About this project
-This project use React as frontend framework node.js as backend framework material UI for UI library and Recoil as state management library.
+This project uses React as frontend, node.js as backend, material UI for UI and Recoil as state management.
 You can go to [Live Demo](https://chat-462f6.web.app/) for more details.
 Different users can go into the same room to chat with each other.
-A room cannot exist multiple users with same name.
+There cannot exist multiple users in the same room.
 Just join with your friend and have fun!

 ## Available Scripts